studio-asd/go-example/docs/ledger-and-wallet.md

 The go-example project provides a project sample for two different domains, `ledger` and `wallet`.
 The `wallet` domain is specifically designed in the scope of `e-wallet` application.

-Please note that the `ledger` and `wallet` does not maintains the strict order of the transactions.
+Please note that the `ledger` and `wallet` does not maintains the strict order of the user requests.
 While the strict order of transactions are important in some applications(for example in stock/cryptocurrency exchange), most of `e-wallet` system does not need the ordered guarantee.
-This is because the nature of the product itself.
-By default, the user need to do an ordered action to be able to do other actions.
-For example, a user can only pay something if they already put their money in the system.
-Thus its impossible to pay first before the money inside the system is exists.
-Even if there are two transaction happens at the same time, for example there are payment and withdrawal in the exact same time.
-We don't really care if two of them success or one of them result in failure as long as the system behaves correctly.
-Maintaining the fairness and the order of the transaction is not the goal of this example.
+Instead of order guarantee, the system need the transactions to be `idempotent`.

 ## Ledger